-Initially they can withdraw $5,000 from their RESP, until they have completed 13 weeks of their course.
+Initially, as full-time students, they can withdraw $8,000 from their RESP, until they have completed 13 weeks of their course, after which there are no specific dollar limits (only “reasonableness” limits).
 The money can be used to pay for tuition, books, housing, transportation and anything reasonable that contributes to their education.

 5 Withdrawals are taxed at your children’s tax bracket

 The income for RESP withdrawals will be added to your child’s tax returns, not yours.
 However, because post-secondary students don’t usually earn a great deal, the tax could be minimal or non-existent.
 This is one of the best benefits of RESPs: it could work out to be completely tax-free growth, if your child has little or no other income.

 As well as taking advantage of these RESP tax benefits, your children could also use non-refundable tax credits to offset their RESP income.
 These include tax credits for tuition fees, exam fees and moving expenses (if they moved away to study).

 6 If your child doesn’t pursue post-secondary education, your savings can be returned to you

 A key reason why some people don’t use RESPs is because they don’t know for sure if their child will get to use the funds.
 Fortunately, one of the advantages of RESPs is that any money saved won’t be wasted.
 An RESP can stay open for up to 36 years, in case your child decides to take time off before going to school.